-625 except propositions actually pending before the House at the time 626 of adjournment on said previous day.

-(7) Consideration of conference reports.
+614 (3) House bills on second reading.
+615 REGULAR ORDER 616 54.
+The regular order shall be: 617 (1) Report of select committees.
+618 (2) Report of standing committees in their order.
+619 (3) Introduction of bills and constitutional 620 amendments.
+621 (4) Resolutions, petitions, memorials and other papers.
+622 (5) Introduction of guests and visitors.
+623 (6) Disposition of pending business on previous day, 624 provided that nothing shall be considered under this section 625 except propositions actually pending before the House at the time 626 of adjournment on said previous day.
+627 (7) Consideration of conference reports.
 628 When a conference report is called up, only three (3) courses 629 are open: (a) agree, (b) disagree, or (c) recommit to the same or 630 another conference committee with or without instructions.
 631 Provided, however, only two (2) motions for the three (3) courses 632 are in order: (a) agree, or (b) recommit to the same or another 633 conference committee with or without instructions.
 If both 634 motions are offered, the motion to recommit shall take precedence.
-A conference report must be acted on as a whole and dealt 635 636 with in its entirety.

-A conference report may not be amended except by a concurrentresolution.

-When conference results in disagreement, conferees reporting such disagreement in writing are thereby discharged and new conferees may be appointed.

-(8) Consideration of bills for concurrence.

-643 When Senate amendments to a House bill are before the body, they shall be either concurred in or not concurred in their 644 645 entirety and not separately.
-The motion that the House do not 646 concur in Senate amendments but invite conference shall take 647 precedence over the motion that the House do concur.
-The 648 concurrence in amendments adopted by the other house shall require 649 for adoption the same vote as was required for the original 650 passage of the measure and shall be on roll call duly entered and 651 recorded in the Journal of the House.
+635 A conference report must be acted on as a whole and dealt 636 with in its entirety.
+637 A conference report may not be amended except by a concurrent 638 resolution.
+639 When conference results in disagreement, conferees reporting 640 such disagreement in writing are thereby discharged and new 641 conferees may be appointed.
+642 (8) Consideration of bills for concurrence.
+643 When Senate amendments to a House bill are before the body, 644 they shall be either concurred in or not concurred in their 645 entirety and not separately.
+The motion that the House do not 646 concur in Senate amendments but invite conference shall take H. R. No. 1 HRO3/R701 04/HR03/R701 PAGE 20 (JWB\LH)